 This leaflet also contains this information, click on the image for a larger version.

 Thurlow Park Ward: very roughly the area between West Norwood and Brockwell Park - especially the Thurlow Park Ward area, click on the map below:

 Thurlow ParkCV19 support WhatsApp group (link to join: tinyurl.com/ThurlowParkGroup) was formed by a group of local residents.
-There are now over 100 volunteers, divided up into local area sub-groups.
+Their volunteers are also divided up into local area sub-groups.
 They offer non-medical support, including:

 - picking up shopping/medication